Google grants users more control over ads

 Google is a company that's synonymous with advertisements.
 It makes huge amounts of money from delivering carefully targeted ads, much to the chagrin of those on the receiving end.
 To make life a little more bearable -- although not ad-free -- the company is making changes to Ads Settings and the Mute This Ad feature.

-The changes affect not only the millions of websites that are filled with ads delivered through Google, but also the myriad apps that are ad-supported.
-The latest changes make possible to mute ad reminders, and also increases the level of control users have over ad muting.
+The changes affect not only the millions of websites that are filled with ads delivered through Google, but also the myriad of apps that are ad-supported.
+The latest changes make it possible to mute ad reminders, and also increases the level of control users have over ad muting.

 See also: